rubenvannieuwpoort/posts/the-euler-lagrange-equation.md

 ### The shortest path between two points is a straight line

 This intuitively obvious statement is not trivial to prove.
-I'll give a  Euler-Lagrange equation provides one way to do this.
+I'll give a proof using the Euler-Lagrange equation.
 I'll take as a given that the length of a curve $y(x)$ from $x=a$ to $x=b$ is given by
 $$ \int_a^b \sqrt{1 + \left( \frac{\text{d} y}{\text{d} x} \right)^2}\ \text{d} x $$

 An intuitive idea for why this holds can be obtained by considering that the length of a linear line segment is $\sqrt{\Delta x^2 + \Delta y^2}$, where $\Delta x$ and $\Delta y$ are the differences in the x-coordinate and y-coordinate.
 Letting $\Delta x \rightarrow 0$, we get $\sqrt{\text{d} x^2 + \text{d} y^2}$, and integrating yields the expression